pycage/shellfish/doc/Main.md

   further down the hierarchy.
 * The element {@link core.RpcProxy} now has a `status` property for monitoring the connection status.
+* The new elements {@link core.TreeModelAdapter} and {@link ui.TreeBranch} help to implement collapsible tree views based on a list model.

 ### July 2023
 * The new function {@link core.generateUid} generates a UID that is unique